A village that's worthy of feudal lords and tourists alike.

 Winter and summer festivals

-If you’re there in February, the annual Snow Festival on the second Saturday and Sunday of the month transforms Ouchi-juku into a candle-lit winter wonderland blanketed in snow.
+If you visit Ouchi-juku in February, you can see the annual Snow Festival.
+On the second Saturday and Sunday of the month, the village transforms into a candle-lit winter wonderland blanketed in snow.

 Midsummer festivities are just as photogenic.
-On July 2nd, the main street of Ouchi-juku is full of procession goers decked out in Edo-period garb and masks to celebrate the middle of the hot summer days.
-Tourists even get to try on a happi coat and celebrate along with the residents—a rare privilege for a festival this local.
+On July 2, the main street of Ouchi-juku is full of procession goers wearing Edo-period garb and masks.
+The parade celebrates the middle of the hot summer days.
+Tourists can even participate.
+Try on a happi coat and celebrate along with the residents—a rare privilege for a festival this local.